EmitLab/CausalBench-Tutorial/docs/index.md

 ## Tutorial
 In this 3-hour long tutorial, we will explore the field of Causality, the state of the art, difficulties in benchmarking studies, and learn how to utilize CausalBench to facilitate comparative and transparent benchmarking.
-Read the tutorial paper here: [add link]
+Read the tutorial paper [here](https://docs.causalbench.org/files/papers/CausalBench_Tutorial.pdf).

 ## Presenters
 |  |  | | |